ryanve/tunes/README.md

 2. Does your HTML validate?
 Use: [html5.validator.nu](http://html5.validator.nu)
 3. Did jQuery load?
 Is it version 1.7 or higher? jQuery must run *before* cue.
 4. Are there any JavaScript errors in the console?
-5. Is your server is configured to serve the correct MIME types?
-See above.
+5. Is your server configured to serve the correct MIME types?
+See section above.
 6. Are your URIs correct?
 AJAX-loaded playlists must be on the same server.
 7. Ask [@ryanve](http://twitter.com/ryanve) or [submit an issue](https://github.com/ryanve/cue/issues).

 ## dependencies

-**cue** requires jQuery 1.7+ or an ender build that implements compatible versions of:
+[cue](http://cuejs.com) requires [jQuery](http://jquery.com/) 1.7+ or an [ender](http://ender.no.de/) build that implements compatible versions of:

 - $()
 - $.ajax() (needed only if using AJAX-loaded playlists)